Shubham0315/InterviewQuestions/AlignedAutomation.md

+# ✅ L1 Aligned Automation Chatbot Interview

-# ✅ Aligned Automation R2 Technical (11 Questions) 22 Minutes
+# ✅ L2 Aligned Automation Technical (11 Questions) 22 Minutes

 From K8S perspective what standards do you follow for the on-premises deployments?
 -